Rockz1152/blackndsky/browsers/firefox.md

 Pin

-- If uBlock does not show on the toolbar, click the Overflow Menu button
+- If uBlock doesn't show on the toolbar, click the Overflow Menu button
 - Right click the uBlock icon and select `Unpin from Overflow Menu`

 Configure